How to Decorate Dazzling Cookies

 For an elegant stained-glass look, bake crushed candy in a cookie cutout.
 Line your baking sheet with parchment paper or foil to prevent the candy from sticking.

 Royal Icing, made in part with powdered sugar and meringue powder, hardens when it dries.
-We added food coloring to Royal Icing for our sky blue cookie, then dripped white Royal Icing to create polka dots.
+We added food coloring to our icing for our sky blue cookie, then dripped white Royal Icing to create polka dots.

 White and red Royal Icing creates a pretty swirl topping.
 Use a toothpick to swirl the red dots.
 If you'd like more decorative touches, use a pastry bag with a writing tip to frost around the edge of the cookie.